Fatty liver disease can cause kidney failure without warning signs

 Why the link between nonalcoholic fatty liver disease and kidney failure, researchers explain

 NAFLD occurs when there is a build up of fatty tissue in a person’s liver, even if they drink little to no alcohol.
-This can reduce liver function over time may also lead to dangerous scarring on the liver (cirrhosis) which further impairs liver health.
+This can reduce liver function, over time, and also lead to dangerous scarring on the liver (cirrhosis) which further impairs liver health.

 The study featured in today’s article looked at the data of 262,619 patients newly diagnosed with NAFLD and 769,878 patients without it.
 After controlling for a variety of factors, the researchers discovered that the incidence of CKD was significantly higher among people with a NAFLD diagnosis.